Jablonné v Podještědí: Sights

 Jablonné v Podještědí is known for the Basilica of Saints Lawrence and Zdislava.
 It is a basilica minor, built at the beginning of the 18th century.
 It is one of the leading buildings of Baroque architecture in Central Europe.
 The dome is 34 m high.
 For its value it is protected as a national cultural monument.

-The Lemberk Castle, which is located in the Lvová village.
-It is open to the public.
+The Lemberk Castle is located in the village of Lvová village.
+The castle was founded in the first half of the 13th century and rebuilt in the Renaissance style in the 16th century.
+Later it was modified in the Baroque style.
+Today the castle is owned by the state and is protected as a national cultural monument.
+It is open to the public and offers guided tours.

 Palme's manor was originally a homestead, rebuilt into a large late Baroque manor at the beginning of the 19th century.
 Today it is a private residence.